 Complete a Free Case Evaluation form now

 California has sex crimes charges for both the act of soliciting a prostitute and prostitution itself.
-Attempting to solicit a prostitute and prostitution are both treated as misdemeanors.
-If you are convicted of either of these crimes, it could lead to as much as 180 days spent in jail.
+In addition, attempting to solicit a prostitute and prostitution are both misdemeanors.
+Being convicted of either of these crimes could lead to as many as 180 days spent in jail.

-Human trafficking is a more serious offense that involves withholding someone’s liberty in order to force them to do something.
-Depending on the exact circumstances, a conviction for this crime could result in up to 20 years in a state prison.
-If a minor is involved, you could even be convicted for life.
+Human trafficking is a more severe offense involving withholding someone’s liberty to force them to do something.
+Depending on the exact circumstances, a conviction for this crime could result in up to 20 years in state prison.
+The court could even send you to jail for life if a minor is involved.

 Handling these serious charges can be a complicated and confusing matter.
-You can get support for your case by working with an experienced sex crimes law team.
+However, you can get support for your case by working with an experienced sex crimes lawyer in Long Beach.

-Sex crimes that deal with minors are given special treatment in the Long Beach area.
+Sex crimes that deal with minors get special treatment in the Long Beach area.
 They often fall under the umbrella terms of child sexual abuse or child molestation, both of which cover the acts of:

-Other sex acts with minors are also covered by these terms, including actions that do not involve physically touching the minor.
+These terms also cover other sex acts with minors, including actions that do not involve physically touching the minor.

-The act of unlawfully having sex with a minor is also referred to as statutory rape, which can be charged as a misdemeanor or a felony.
-This is also covered by California’s laws related to unlawful sexual activity with a minor.
+The act of unlawfully having sex with a minor also gets treated as statutory rape, which the court can treat as a misdemeanor or a felony.
+California’s laws regarding unlawful sexual activity with a minor also cover this charge.

-You could also be charged with seducing or soliciting a minor in Long Beach if you contact a minor over the internet for lewd purposes.
-This act can be charged as a misdemeanor or a felony and it requires you to get registered as a sex offender.
+You could also face charges for seducing or soliciting a minor in Long Beach if you contact a minor over the internet for lewd purposes.
+This prosecution can charge this act as a misdemeanor or a felony, and it requires you to get registered as a sex offender.

 Additionally, you can face charges of traveling to meet a minor if the court thinks you went out of your way to visit a minor because of your sexual interest in them.
 You could face time in jail or prison if charged with this crime.

-Failure to Register as a Sex Offender Charges
+Failure to Register as a Sex Offender in Long Beach

 Almost all sex crimes charges in California require you to register as a sex offender if convicted.
-If you fail to follow this procedure you could be charged with a misdemeanor or a felony.
-This could result in you spending up to 3 years in a state prison.
+If you fail to follow this procedure, you could face charges for a misdemeanor or a felony.
+In addition, a conviction could result in you spending up to three years in state prison.

-Defend Yourself With a Long Beach Sex Crimes Lawyer
+Defend Yourself With Long Beach Sex Crimes Lawyers